the-au-forml-lab/plgroup/readme.md

 *   Set `DISCORD_WEBHOOK_URL` secret to direct to the intended discord channel.
 *   Set `PAPER_VOTE_ON` variable to `1` to enable voting.
 *   Set `OPTIONS` to a numerical list of options, e.g. `[1, 2, 3]` means three
     options.
-*   set `OPTION_COUNT` to a the discord-string-representation of the emoji representing the number of options.
+*   Set `OPTION_COUNT` to a the discord-string-representation of the emoji representing the number of options.
 For example, for three options the emoji 3️⃣ is typed in discord as `:three:`, so set this variable to `:three:`.

 ### Workflow II: reviewer approval